 Since then, the African-American community has become more tightly woven into the fabric of the city while still maintaining its own unique identity.
-According to the 2010 census, one out of every five Grand Rapids residents is an African American, and one in every seven area businesses is owned by an African American.
+The community has also embraced new residents who may identify as Afro-Caribbean, Afro-Latino, Black, BIPOC, and many other races and identities.

 Narrated by City Commissioner Joe Jones, the Black History Tour of Downtown Grand Rapids starts in Lyon Square continues 2 miles around Downtown stopping at 11 points of interest that feature historical information about local African American leadership, culture and community.

 - Urban League of West Michigan works to empower African Americans and other minorities to achieve economic self-reliance, parity and civil rights.

 - NAACP Grand Rapids is part of a worldwide network of 2,200+ local branches dedicated to eradicating racial discrimination.

 - The Black Impact Collective is a group of organizations formed to identify and illuminate the needs of Black people in Greater Grand Rapids.